Understand how your mind processes experience.

 Your system is trying to resolve, not remain stuck.

-The goal is not to slow you down completely.
+The goal is not to stop your action.

 The goal is to learn how to: